federicomor/project_game_scoreboard/scoreboard.md

 # 🚩 Live Scoreboard
 Game ends at 19:00!
-Last update at time 17:50
+Last update at time 17:53
-*Scores have been scaled to better highlight subtle differences among players.*
+*Scores have NOT been scaled (just shifted to be >0 for plotting) to better highlight subtle differences among players!*
 ```R

    MarcoDamilano [ESP] 1 ┤■■■■■■■■■■■■■■■■■■■■■■ 2.8168